 June 2nd, 1991 to December 19th, 2015

-Zac Easter was a 24-year-old male who silently suffered with CTE for six years.
-After having more than five documented concussions and numerous more undocumented concussions, Zac began suffering from constant and severe headaches, slurred speech, blurred vision, loss of balance, brain tremors, and dementia, among other physical and mental ailments.
+Zac Easter was a 24-year-old man who silently suffered with CTE for six years.
+After having more than five documented concussions and numerous more undocumented concussions, Zac began suffering from constant and severe headaches, slurred speech, blurred vision, loss of balance, brain tremors, depression and anxiety, paranoia, and dementia, among other physical and mental ailments.
 He began to feel this disease strip away his pride and determination and fill his life with hopelessness.

 Although Zac grew up wrestling and playing baseball, football was his main sport throughout high school.
 He was a fullback and linebacker and was always one of the toughest on the field, refusing to ever take himself out of the game.

-During his senior year, Zac had 3 concussions from football within 2 months, and many more undiagnosed concussions before and after that time.
+During his senior year, Zac had 3 concussions from football within 2 months, and many more undiagnosed concussions and sub-concussive hits before and after that time.